coffee-tools/coffee/docs/docs-book/src/using-coffee.md

 > ✅ Implemented

-Coffee is able to manage the configuration of your core lightning and all the plugins connected with it, so in order to use coffe the user need to point coffee in the current home of Core Lightning.
+Coffee is able to manage the configuration of your core lightning and all the plugins connected with it, so in order to use Coffee, the user needs to point Coffee to the current root of core lightning.

 By default the Core Lightning home is stored in the `/home/<user>/.lightning`, and you can do it with the following command